-From skies and skills to plows and pixels, my thesis digs deeper into the history of hardships, resilience, and recovery.
-Examining how farm life lessons of childhood are a continuum from before my time in history.
-Now, even with all the progress and new technologies, the original ways of cultivation, employment, and spirituality have persisted even to how I live in recovery, teach, write and run my design firm today.
+From skies to skills and plows to pixels, my thesis digs deeper into the history of hardships, resilience, and recovery.
+It examines how farm life lessons of childhood are a continuum from even before my time in history.
+Now, even with all the progress and new technologies, the original ways of cultivation, employment, and spirituality have persisted and serve as the foundation for how I live in recovery, teach, write, and run my design firm today.

 The seeds were first planted for this thesis